Rodolfo Graziani: War crimes and indictments

 Before the Second World War, the League of Nations did not prosecute Graziani and the Italian authorities for war crimes in Ethiopia.
 In one case, Graziani had ordered his troops to use chemical weapons against Nasibu Zeamanuel's troops in Gorrahei on 10 October 1935.
 Although the Ethiopian Minister of Foreign Affairs gave the League of Nations irrefutable evidence of what the Italian military had done from within a few hours of its invasion on 3 October 1935 to 10 April of the following year, no action was taken.
 Incidents included the use of poison gas and the bombing of Red Cross hospitals and ambulances.

 In 1943, the United States proposed to the Allies replacing the League of Nations with a new body, the United Nations.
 The United Nations War Crimes Commission was created to investigate allegations of war crimes committed by Axis powers in World War II.
 On 31 December 1946, Ambaye Wolde Mariam from The Ethiopian War Crimes Commission presented to the UN War Crimes Commission its preliminary findings against Graziani.
-This related, however, to the period before WWII.
+This, however, is related to the period before WWII.
 The Ethiopian government felt it would have no difficulty from the sufficient amount of evidence it had to justify a trial against Graziani, especially for the massacres he ordered in February 1937.
 On 4 March 1948, charges against Graziani were presented to the United Nations War Crimes Commission.
-The commission was presented with evidence of the Italian policy of systematic terrorism and Graziani's self-admitted intention to execute all local authorities and cited a telegram from Graziani to General Nasi, in which Graziani had written, "Keep in mind also that I have already aimed at the total destruction of Abyssinian chiefs and notables and that this should be carried out completely in your territories".
+The commission was presented with evidence of the Italian policy of systematic terrorism and Graziani's admitted intention to execute all local authorities and cited a telegram from Graziani to General Nasi, in which Graziani had written, "Keep in mind also that I have already aimed at the total destruction of Abyssinian chiefs and notables and that this should be carried out completely in your territories".
 The UN Commission agreed that there was a prima facie case against eight Italians, including Graziani.